saritazavala/Web_Lab3/README.md

 # Web_Lab3
+- yarn add react
+- yarn add react-redux
-The events a baby can do are:
+## The events a baby can do are:
 - pee
 - poop
 - sleep